WolfVlack/WolfVlack.github.io/README.md

 # WolfVlack.github.io

-this is a Landing Product web page project im working on

-· Fix objects positions by screen resolution
+This is a page of a landing product of a guitar brand. is based on the real landing page by Jackson guitars